ohsu-comp-bio/variant_store_docker/postges_runREADME.md

-Commands for running MetaDB in PostgreSQL container, with initialization occuring in separate variant_store_server container.
+Commands for running MetaDB in PostgreSQL container, with initialization occuring in separate variant_metadb_init container.

 Create new network for the containers:

-  docker network create --driver bridge metadb_network
+  docker network create --driver bridge variant_store

 Build and run postgresql and metadb:

-Inside MetaDB/
+Inside variant_metadb/

-  docker build -t store_metadb .
+  docker build -t variant_metadb .

-  docker run -p 5432:5432 --net=metadb_network -d --name metadb store_metadb
+  docker run -p 5432:5432 --net=variant_store -d --name variant_metadb variant_metadb

-Start Variant Store Server:
+** The choice of container name is important here; variant_metadb is the name that the initialization process knows to look for to complete.

+Start MetaDB Initialization:

-Inside variant_store/
+Inside variant_metadb_init/

-  docker build -t store_server .
+  docker build -t variant_metadb_init .

-  docker run --net=metadb_network store_server
+  docker run --net=variant_store variant_metadb_init

 Commands for spinning up all containers with docker-compose: